 We are a group of conservation enthusiasts who help maintain some of our area’s sites of special interest such as Soberton Down - a local Site of Importance for Nature Conservation, or SINC - local woodland and the village pond.
 Our expertise comes from chairman, Dr Richard Osmond and secretary Dr Nigel Johnson – both highly qualified natural scientists who ensure excellent stewardship of our natural environment.

 In 2011 Soberton and Newtown Conservation Group was delighted to receive a Mayor’s Award for Volunteers at a ceremony in Winchester in recognition of its service to the community and its important work in monitoring and protecting the local environment.

-Known locally as Known locally as "SoberNewts” we meet monthly – usually on a Saturday or Sunday.
-Our meetings are divided between practical tasks such as clearing weed from the village pond and clearing blackthorn from Soberton Down and sessions where we enjoy and learn more about the local flora and fauna.
+Known locally as "SoberNewts” our meetings are divided between practical tasks such as clearing weed from the village pond and clearing blackthorn from Soberton Down and sessions where we enjoy and learn more about the local flora and fauna.
 For more information about Soberton Heath Pond look at our chairman Richard Osmond’s website http://www.5kingdoms.co.uk/page20.html

-Our programme is included in every issue of the parish magazine.
+Our programme is included in every issue of the parish magazine and we publish details of our work parties on our Facebook page.
 We also have an email distribution list for up-to-date information and reminders about our events.
 If you would like to be added to the distribution list send an email to firstname.lastname@example.org

 How to Join Us: Membership rates: £2 for individual, £3 for family.
 You can join at one of our events or by contacting Sarah Walton, Blue Marlin, Liberty Road or email: email@example.com